 - DharmaFECT kb transfection reagent for delivery of shRNA plasmid

 - Positive and negative TRIPZ lentiviral shRNA controls

-- Guaranteed knockdown† when at least 3 TRIPZ shRNAs are tested following protocols and using the included TRIPZ shRNA positive and negative controls
+- Guaranteed knockdown† when at least 3 TRIPZ shRNAs are tested following protocols and using the included TRIPZ shRNA positive and negative control

 The pre-designed TRIPZ shRNA collection is now expanded with over 10,000 additional unique constructs.
 TRIPZ shRNAs are available as bacterial glycerol stocks.
 Search for your gene(s) of interest to find and order

 - TRIPZ shRNA Starter Kits which include positive and negative controls, plus transfection reagent